Hinckley Institute of Politics: Internships

 The Hinckley Institute has provided University of Utah students with internship opportunities since 1966 and currently sends around 350 students every year to local, legislative, national, and global internships.

 Local

 The Hinckley Institute sends approximately 150 students each year to the most prestigious organizations in the Salt Lake City area.
 Students must register for at least three hours of course credit to participate.
 HNKLY classes are subject to standard tuition rates.
 Students can calculate their tuition costs here.
 Internships are available all semesters and open to students of all majors.
-Hinckley interns who have worked in local internships have done things like: serve as campaign managers, scheduling coordinators, and volunteer supervisors for races in Utah and have worked in local offices for U.S. Senators and Congressmen, mayors, the Utah Lt.
-Governor’s office, the Attorney General's office and the Chamber of Commerce.
+Hinckley interns who have worked in local internships have done things like: serve as campaign managers, scheduling coordinators, and volunteer supervisors for races in Utah and have worked in local offices for U.S. senators and representatives, mayors, the Utah lieutenant governor’s office, the attorney general's office and the Chamber of Commerce.
 They have also worked in a number of non-profit organizations such as the American Cancer Society and the Utah Disability Law Center.